-- withdraw the Formal Complainant notifies the Title IX Coordinator in writing that the Complainant would like to Complaint or any allegations in it, - the Respondent is no longer enrolled or employed by the university, or b) - specific circumstances prevent the university from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations in it.
+- a) Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint or any allegations in it, - b) the Respondent is no longer enrolled or employed by the university, or - c) specific circumstances prevent the university from gathering evidence sufficient to reach a determination as to the Formal Complaint or allegations in it.

-If all or part of a Formal Complaint is dismissed, the university must promptly and simultaneously send written notice of the dismissal and reason(s) for it to the Parties and advise the Parties of their right to appeal the dismissal
+If all or part of a Formal Complaint is dismissed, the university must promptly and simultaneously send written notice of the dismissal and reason(s) for it to the Parties and advise the Parties of their right to appeal the dismissal.